ACS International School, Egham

 As you might expect of an international school, languages are important, and in addition to the language subjects offered, the school will provide tuition to students in their native language for an hour every week (when there are at least three students).

-Head teacher Jeremy Lewis has been at ACS Egham for 7 years.
+Head teacher Jeremy Lewis has been at ACS Egham for well over a decade.
 He was educated in England and South Africa, and holds a Masters Degree in International Education from Bath University.
-Jeremy has worked within the British and international educational system for over 30 years – and he’s passionate about the IB system, as you’d expect.
-He has also been a Department Head in Kuwait, a Curriculum Coordinator in Japan, an IB Diploma Coordinator and Secondary Principal in Hungary, a Deputy Head of School in Vietnam, and most recently Headmaster of Istanbul International Community School.
+Jeremy has worked within the British and international educational system for more than 30 years – and he’s passionate about the IB system, as you’d expect.
+He has also been a Department Head in Kuwait, a Curriculum Coordinator in Japan, an IB Diploma Coordinator and Secondary Principal in Hungary, a Deputy Head of School in Vietnam, and also Headmaster of Istanbul International Community School.
+Safe to say he’s a man of the world, who knows international education well.

 There’s a separate pre-school and nursery here, with its own separate playground.